 Even though there are several customer service channels available (live chat, email, social media, etc.), the phone is still the most used (48%) and preferred (80%) ways to resolve queries.

 This makes it imperative to hire agents that show empathy to the customer, relate with them, and navigate complex situations over the phone.

 But is that all you need in a call center agent?
 Well, here is a list of soft skills that every contact center advisor must have.

-7 Essential Skills Your Call Center Agents Must Have
+7 Customer Service Soft Skills Call Center Agents Must Have

 Active listening makes it easier for the agent to understand the caller’s query and more effectively resolve them.
 It is more than just waiting for your turn to speak.